gfranks/GFMinimalNotifications/README.md

 /**
  * To use the GFUndoNotification, you must follow the same principles as expressed in the above example.
  */
-public class MainActivity extends BaseNotificationActionBarActivity {
+public class MainActivity extends Activity {

     private GFUndoNotification undoNotification;